 - 1. Positions - 1.1.
-One Member of the Ground Jury must be at the compulsory rest before Section B. The Judge should act on the advice of the Veterinary Delegate to decide whether the Horses are in a fit condition to continue the Competition.
+One Member of the Ground Jury must be at the compulsory rest before Section B. At the compulsory rest before section B, when requested by a Steward, a The Judge shall, when requested, should act on the advice of the Veterinary Delegate to decide whether the Horses are in a fit condition to continue the Competition, such decision to be based on the advice of the Veterinary Delegate.
 The Judge must also supervise the measuring of the carriages and correctness of the Harnessing.
 See Articles 937 & 940. - 1.2.
 One member of the Ground Jury must be at the end of Section B to supervise the inspection of carriages, harness and marathon time cards and when applicable to supervise the weighing of the carriages.
 An Athlete whose carriage is below the minimum allowed weight will be Eliminated (See Article 969). - 1.3.
 The rest of the Jury will be positioned by the President of the Ground Jury.